 Music & French | Christine Deschamps

 In 2006 I moved back to NZ with my family after 12 years of living on small French islands.
-I have taught music for many years and my path led me back to Matahui where I had been involved since the very early days.
-I have a classical piano background and am a qualified primary teacher.
-My style of music teaching has been very influenced by both the Yamaha and the Orff pedagogy, through which I have developed a belief that everyone is musical and that we are all better off if we have music in our lives.
+I have taught music for many years and my path led me back to Matahui School where I had been involved in the very early days.
+I have a classical piano background (LTCL) and am a qualified primary teacher.
+My style of music teaching has been very influenced by both the Yamaha and the Orff pedagogy, through which I have developed a belief that everyone is musical and that we are all better off if we have not only music, but all of the performing arts in our lives.

 Board of Trustees

 Mary Woods – Principal